Notify me

 The Omega Constellation Globemaster is a modern watch that features elements inspired by the golden ratio.
 From the proportions of the case to the design of the pie-pan dial, Omega aimed to achieve a balanced and visually pleasing watch.
 The “pie-pan” dial refers to the slight upward slope resembling an inverted pie pan.

-The Audemars Piguet Royal Oak, designed by Gerald Genta, is an iconic watch that has achieved a harmonious balance in its proportions, with the golden ratio influencing its design elements.
-The octagonal bezel and the arrangement of the dial are believed to be influenced by these aesthetic principles.
+The Audemars Piguet Royal Oak, designed by Gerald Genta, is an iconic watch that has achieved a harmonious balance in its proportions.
+The octagonal bezel and the arrangement of the dial are believed to be influenced by the golden ratio.

 The Rolex Datejust, a timeless and versatile timepiece, is known for its balanced proportions.
 While Rolex has not explicitly stated the use of the golden ratio, the classic design principles employed in the Datejust align with the concept of creating visually harmonious proportions.